Dunith-Code/weather-app/README.md

 Cloud score:        ideal 20–60% → 100; else 100 − 0.5 × (% outside range), floored at 0
 Pressure score:     ideal 1010–1020 hPa → 100; else 100 − 0.5 × (hPa outside range), floored at 0
 Visibility score:   ideal ≥ 8,000 m → 100; else 100 − (8,000 - visibility) × (100 / 8,000)
+Dew Point score:    ideal ≤ 15°C → 100; else 100 − 5 × (°C above 15), floored at 0
 ```

+### Final Formula

 ```
-ComfortIndex = 0.65 × discomfortIndexScore(Id)
+ComfortIndex = 0.55 × discomfortIndexScore(Id)
              + 0.10 × windScore
              + 0.10 × cloudScore
              + 0.10 × pressureScore
              + 0.05 × visibilityScore
+             + 0.10 × dewPointScore
 ```

-**What this achieves:** temperature+humidity dominates (65%) because it's backed by a cited, published formula rather than an invented multiplier.
-The remaining 35% is split across wind, cloud, pressure, and visibility, each a reasonable, self-designed extension rather than a cited relationship.
+**What this achieves:** temperature+humidity dominates (55%) because it's backed by a cited, published formula rather than an invented multiplier.
+The remaining 45% is split across wind (10%), cloud (10%), pressure (10%), visibility (5%), and dew point (10%).
 Visibility carries a smaller 5% weight since it was added as a secondary factor, not a primary driver like temperature or humidity.
+Dew point gets 10% because it directly measures moisture content in the air, which is a significant factor in perceived comfort.

-An earlier hand-tuned design and an alternative Gaussian-based model were also explored before settling on this version, see [`docs/design-exploration.md`](./docs/design-exploration.md) for the full comparison and reasoning, including how Visibility was added live during the screen recording.
+An earlier hand-tuned design and an alternative Gaussian-based model were also explored before settling on this version — see `docs/design-exploration.md` for the full comparison and reasoning, including how Visibility was added live during the screen recording.

 ---

-## Trade-offs Considered
+## ⚖️ Trade-offs Considered

 - Thom's Discomfort Index and ASHRAE 55 were designed primarily for indoor/controlled environments; applying them to outdoor weather API data is a reasonable adaptation, not a perfect fit.
 - Wind, cloud, pressure, and visibility scoring use hand-picked ideal ranges rather than a published formula, since no equivalent standard exists for these the way Thom's formula exists for temperature/humidity.